alexiscn/MTTransitions/README.md

 }
 ```

-Please refer `VideoTransitionSampleViewController` for more details.
+Please refer `VideoTransitionSampleViewController` and `MultipleVideoTransitionsViewController` for more details.